Posted on Sunday, June 1st, 2025 at 9:00 am

 Why CFS Is Difficult to Prove in LTD Claims

-Unlike visible injuries or clear lab results, CFS doesn’t always show up on standard medical tests.
+Unlike visible injuries or precise lab results, CFS doesn’t always appear on standard medical tests.
 This makes it harder to prove you’re unable to work.
 Many people with ME/CFS face skepticism from insurers and even some doctors.

 Common symptoms—such as extreme fatigue, cognitive dysfunction, and chronic pain—are subjective.
-Insurers prefer hard data like lab tests, imaging, or surgical reports.
+Insurers prefer complex data like lab tests, imaging, or surgical reports.
 With ME/CFS, objective evidence is limited.
-Instead, claimants must rely on detailed medical records and symptom tracking.
+Instead, claimants must rely on detailed medical records and symptom tracking to show that it’s a medical condition eligible for benefits or accommodations, despite the challenges of proving invisible symptoms.

 When reviewing an LTD claim, insurance companies often look for: